How to create a Zendesk workflow to prioritize tickets from important customers (2026)

 How to create a dynamic workflow with AI

-And that's where you start to see the appeal of bringing in a little AI help.
-Instead of relying on these fixed rules, you can use an intelligent tool that understands the actual content and urgency of every ticket, no matter who sent it.
+For teams looking for further optimization, bringing in AI help can be a great next step.
+Instead of relying solely on fixed rules, you can use an intelligent tool that understands the actual content and urgency of every ticket, complementing your existing Zendesk setup.

-An AI support tool like eesel AI plugs right into your Zendesk and gives you a much more flexible way to manage your priorities.
+An AI support tool like eesel AI integrates seamlessly with Zendesk and provides a complementary way to manage your priorities.

 -